snrx1337/snrx1337/README.md

 - 👋 Hi, I’m @snrx1337
 - 👀 I'm interested in ...
 Learn everything about hacking and software development.
 - 🌱 I’m currently learning ...
-Python and Lua
+Python and JS
 - 💞️ I try to collaborate on ... small projects where I can improve my learning
 - 📫 How to reach me ...
 Discord: snorx#9999